Niccolò Paganini was an Italian composer and virtuoso violinist who many still consider to be the greatest violinist that ever lived.

 He is thought to have suffered from various ailments that actually increased his technical abilities.
 Ehlers-Danlos is a genetic disorder that causes hyper-mobility in the joints because of a collagen synthesis defect.
 This is said to have allowed Paganini's joints to be so flexible that he could play up to three octaves across the fret board without ever shifting the position of his hand.
 He also had very long limbs and fingers, which is a condition thought to be due to Marfan syndrome, a disorder of the connective tissue.

-On May 27, 1840, Paganini died in Nice, Italy from cancer of the larynx.
+On May 27, 1840, Paganini died in Nice, at the age of 58, from cancer of the larynx.
 During his life he composed 24 caprices, a series of sonatas, and six violin concertos.
 At his death, his Cannone Guarnerius violin was given to the city of Genoa, where it is still housed in the Palazzo Tursi Museum.